raganwald/raganwald.github.com/_posts/2017-01-07-more-recursive-data-structures.md

 As explained, the memoization has to be applied to the function that is being called recursively.
 In other words, we need to memoize the function _inside_ `multirec`.
 If we don't, we memoize the first call (for the entire image), but none of the others.

-We can do this properly with a new combinator and a function to generate keys:[^würst]
+We can do this properly[^y] with a new combinator and a function to generate keys:

-[^würst]: This is the worst possible implementation, because it always does an O _n_ log _n_ computation to derive the key for a square.
-But we'll come back to this later.

 ```javascript
 function memoizedMultirec({ indivisible, value, divide, combine, key }) {